There is something magical about attending a classical music concert. Oops, did I just lose you? Hang in there, I am going somewhere with this!

 But it need not be a dream.
 This is how a classroom can run.
 Each time.
 With careful and intentional planning, using a differentiation classroom curriculum framework.

 Differentiated planning is like a written piece of music.
 I am no composer.
 But my son is a pianist, and I have seen some of the compositions he plays!
 Just for the Piano!
 Piano pieces are written using two clefs, for two hands.
 I am looking at a Beethoven piece now.
-The right hand (treble clef) will often be playing two notes at once, the left hand (bass clef) may well be playing 3 notes at once.
+The right hand (treble clef) will often be playing two notes at once, and the left hand (bass clef) may well be playing 3 notes at once.
 If I add in other musical instruments, more notes.
-Each playing in harmony with each other.
+Each plays in harmony with the others.

 3 steps to the differentiated classroom